Marco-Birman-Haiat/lights-out-puzzle/readMe.md

 1. Gain practical experience in Python object-oriented programming (OOP) and design patterns.
 2. Implement and manage data structures to represent the game board and its state.
-3. Perform matrix operations and apply linear algebra techniques, such as Gaussian reduction, to solve the puzzle.
+3. Perform matrix operations and apply linear algebra techniques, such as Gaussian elimination, to solve the puzzle.
 4. Enhance overall Python programming skills, including coding style, debugging, and testing.

 ## Game Rules